top of page

 Corn Snake

 Zipper came to Center for Wildlife in 2007 after his owner went off to college and left him behind.
 Corn snakes are popular reptiles in pet stores because of their calm and gentle nature.
 Unfortunately, caring for reptiles is very time consuming and expensive.
 Corn snakes need a proper habitat to thrive with the right lighting, substrate, diet, and toys!
-Zipper has no fear of predators and is unable to forage for food, so he enjoys life from the comfort of Center for Wildlife.
+Zipper has changed thousands of visitors opinions on snakes and helps teach about how important they are for the ecosystems in which they live!

 410273676_758401452988836_7289564298338907471_n.jpg